+HUMAN TRAFFICKING:

-HUMAN TRAFFICKING: VICTIM TREATMENT AND SUPPORT SERVICES FUNDING
+VICTIM TREATMENT AND SUPPORT SERVICES FUNDING

-The 66th Legislative Assembly approved an appropriation of \$1.4 million to organizations involved in providing prevention and treatment services to human trafficking victims.
+The 67th Legislative Assembly approved an appropriation of \$1.1 million to organizations involved in providing prevention and treatment services to human trafficking victims.
 The appropriated funds were awarded through an open, competitive process to organizations that demonstrated involvement in providing prevention and treatment services related to human trafficking victims, in coordination with state and local governments.

-The grant award period commenced on July 1, 2019 and continued through June 30, 2021.
-A new award period started July 1, 2021 and ends June 2023.
-Additional information on the grantees can be found on the Criminal Justice Resources page of the Attorney General's website.
+The grant award period commenced on July 1, 2021 and continued through June 30, 2023.
+The 68th Legislative Assembly approved an appropriation of \$1.1 million.
+This new award period started July 1, 2023 and ends June 2025.
+Additional information on the grantees can be requested from the Attorney General Office.